angular/universal/modules/aspnetcore-engine/README.md

      * you'd access it directly from `params` under the name you passed it
      * ie: params.cookies
      * -------
-     * Next you'd want to pass in some
-     */
+     * We'll show in the next section WHERE you pass this Data in on the .NET side */

     // Platform-server provider configuration